HOW YOU CAN HELP SAVE SHARKS

 2. CHECK THE INGREDIENTS.

-Do you know shark oil or cartilage may be used in your skincare or vitamins?
-Make sure to check the ingredients for squalene (shark liver oil) or other shark body parts.
+For makeup and skincare, make sure to check the ingredients for squalene (not to be confused with the plant-based squalane) as it's typically sourced from shark liver oil.
 Some brands get away with labeling their shark oil as something generic like "fish oil," because technically sharks are fish.
 If you're unsure, look up the brand on the internet and find out if it is shark-safe.

 3. REFUSE SINGLE USE.